 - 1. Introductory Activity: Where is your stuff from? - 2.
 Activity: The History of Mills in Connecticut - 3.
 Video: Introduction to Globalization - 4.
 Activity: Impacts of Globalization Around the World - 5.
-Wrap-up
+Wrap-Up

-Materials: "The Rise of Globalization and the Decline of Mills in Connecticut" worksheets, pencil, colored pencils, Chromebooks/laptops/desktops with access to internet, History in Our Backyard resource on Google Earth
+Materials: "The Rise of Globalization" and "The Decline of Mills in Connecticut" worksheets, pen/pencil, Chromebooks/laptops/desktops with access to internet, History in Our Backyard resource on Google Earth

-In this lesson, students will consider the interconnected threads among the things they own in their daily lives by exploring the history of mills in Connecticut and larger global economic forces.
+In this lesson, students will consider the interconnected threads of the things they own and use in their daily lives by exploring the history of mills in Connecticut and larger global economic forces.
 Please visit chs.org/historyinourbackyard to access the pins for mills in Windham, Willington, Stafford, Sterling, and Plainville.